yggilabs/blog/docs/_drafts/greenlight.md

 </blockquote>
 <p>Otherwise,</p>
 <blockquote>
-<p><em>Your character has faded into the background, they are clearly not as relevant as you thought. better luck next season if you are still on the show</em></p>
+<p><em>You fade into the background, you are clearly not as relevant as you thought.
+Better luck next season if you are still on the show</em></p>
 </blockquote>
 <p>Choose either The After or The Before.
 Taking turns with the other players, move the card on top of this pile to the other one.
-As you do, narrate a scene from a montage show how your outcome plays out.
-If you chosen pile is [The Before], the montage takes place in the unknown period of time.
-If you chose [The After], the montage takes place after this season but before the next one.</p>
+As you do, narrate a scene from a montage show how your outcome plays out.</p>
 <h1 id="appendices">Appendices</h1>
 <h2 id="lists">Lists</h2>
 <p><strong>Default Actions</strong></p>